Feature Focus

 Offer customers free bonus content or other exciting offers if they sign up to your newsletter.

-Create your own signup form
+Create your own email sign up form

-Try your hand at creating an email signup form using the new signup forms feature, and use these tips to share it with a wide audience.
+Try your hand at creating an email sign up form using the new signup forms feature, and use these tips to share it with a wide audience.